The main steps of buying a house

 For more details on the content of the brokerage contract - purchase, view it on the Real estate brokerage forms page.

 It is possible for you to use the services of the seller’s broker, who has an obligation of loyalty towards his client: this means that this broker may not disclose confidential or strategic information concerning the seller.
-However, he has an obligation to treat you fairly, to inform and advise you objectively, including by recommending the inclusion of the usual clauses regarding inspection and financing in your promise to purchase.
+However, he has an obligation to treat you fairly, to inform you objectively, including by recommending the inclusion of the usual clauses regarding inspection and financing in your promise to purchase.

 How to choose your home

 First, consider your financial situation

 It is always tempting to search the Internet, look at inspiring photos and compare prices… But the first thing you have to do is to determine how much you can invest in the purchase of a home.
 Refer to the Buyer’s Guide on our website to find out how to calculate and estimate everything.

 Define your needs